TmuD-05/odin-recipes/README.md

-# odin-recipes
 # Odin Recipes

 Welcome to my **Odin Recipes** project!

-This is a simple website built as part of [The Odin Project]Foundations curriculum.
-The goal of this project is to create a basic HTML website that showcases a few of my favorite recipes.
+This simple website was built as part of [The Odin Project]Foundations curriculum.
+This project aims to create a basic HTML website showcasing a few of my favourite recipes.

 ##  Project Overview